Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Robust Adaptive MPC for Dislodging

 In this section, we derive a terminal set $\mathbb{X}_\text{T}$ which we will use to ensure our robust adaptive MPC is recursively feasible despite parametric uncertainty $\boldsymbol{\rho}_k \in \mathcal{P}$ and disturbances $\mathbf{w}_k \in \mathbb{W}$.
 Terminal constraints are imposed on $\mathbf{z}_{N|k}$ and $\vartheta_{N|k}$ so that the state tube constraints are directed into the terminal set to ensure the dislodging process in its final step does not lead the system into a region from which it could become unsafe in the future.
 We make the following assumption about the existence of a terminal set. \begin{assumption} There exists a nonempty terminal set $ \mathbb{X}_{T} = \{(\mathbf{z},\vartheta)\in \mathbb{R}^n{\times}\mathbb{R} | \: \mathbf{z} {=} 0,\: \vartheta {\in} [0,\bar{\vartheta}] \}$, such that for all $ \boldsymbol{\rho}\in \mathcal{P} $ it holds that

 \end{assumption}

-Assumption \ref{asmp::3} implies that the set $ \mathbb{X}_{T} $ is a robust positively invariant (RPI) set for the set-dynamics in $ (\mathbf{z},\vartheta) $, with an additional constraint that the set $ \mathbb{X}_{N|k} $ remains centered at origin.
+Assumption \ref{asmp::3} implies that the set $ \mathbb{X}_{T} $ is a robust positively invariant (RPI) set~\cite{kolmanovsky1998theory} for the set-dynamics in $ (\mathbf{z},\vartheta) $, with an additional constraint that the set $ \mathbb{X}_{N|k} $ remains centered at origin which is the desired equilibrium point $\mathbf{x}^*$ for dislodging problem.
 Note that Assumption \ref{asp::feedback} is a necessary condition for Assumption \ref{asmp::3} to be satisfied, but they are stated separately to emphasize that the stronger assumption is only needed to implement the terminal condition.